-Wellpath Community Care programs understand the importance of individualized treatment and that substance use disorders cannot be treated through a “one-size-fits-all” method.
-To support patients in addressing underlying issues surrounding their substance use disorder, Wellpath Community Care programs provides a wide range of core and ancillary services.
+Wellpath Community Care Centers understand the importance of individualized treatment and that substance use disorders cannot be treated through a “one-size-fits-all” method.
+To support patients in addressing underlying issues surrounding their substance use disorder, Wellpath Community Care Centers provide a wide range of core and ancillary services.

 Each patient is assessed through the application of formal and informal psychosocial assessment, mental status examination and, as needed, other specialized assessments.
 An interpretive summary is formulated from this process which includes central theme(s) apparent in the presentation of the patient, emphasis of medical, psychosocial, spiritual and social histories of the patient, patient’s perception of their needs, strengths, limitations, and problems, clinical judgements of the positive and negative factors that will affect patient’s course of treatment, recommended treatments and general discussion of the anticipated level of care, length, and intensity of treatment and expected goals.
 A problems list will be generated from the problems indicated in the psychosocial assessment.